SrivardhanSharma/CSTriviaApi/docs/APIDoc.md

 - Added CORS headers to all Lambda responses to support browser-based frontend calls
 - Fixed a `Decimal`-to-JSON serialization bug in score-returning endpoints

-## Support

-This is a personal learning project with no formal support channel.
-Open an issue on the [GitHub repo](https://github.com/SrivardhanSharma) if you spot a bug.